-3.12 Attendance Requirement
+3.12.
+Attendance Requirement

-Students' attendance for course units they registered can be viewed in FOSMIS.
+Students' attendance for course units they registered can be viewed in FOSMIS (Faculty of Science Management Information System).
 It contains daily attendance, number of medical submissions and current attendance percentage for the course units.
 A student must maintain an 80% attendance for classes in order to be eligible to sit for the examination of a course unit.

-3.12.1 Medical Certificates
+3.12.1.
+Medical Certificates